JoeyDjr/JoeyDjr/README.md

 ### Glad to see you here!
-I’m a full-stack developer 👨‍💻 working at [OKP4](https://okp4.network/) since June 2022 🚀
+I’m a full-stack developer 👨‍💻 .
+I worked at [OKP4](https://okp4.network/) for one year, from June 2022 to May 2023 🚀

 <br/>

 ## Rapidfire
-- 🔭 I’m currently working on [OKP4](https://okp4.network/) protocol
+- 🔭 I'm currently working on a number of personal projects.

 <br/>